Zottman Curl: Muscles Worked, How To Do and Form

 The seated position provides stability and support and allows for better isolation of the biceps and forearms muscles.

-Having a seated position reduces the reliance on momentum or swinging.
-It also ensures proper form and controlled movement.
+A seated position reduces the reliance on momentum or swinging and ensures proper form and controlled movement.

 Seated Zottman Curl